Achieving your dreams is a cliche, but it’s a cliche that we love.

 - And he’s not extroverted or charismatic in the slightest.

-But what he does have is intelligence, observation skills, and a pure heart.
+But he has intelligence, observation skills, and a pure heart.

-This is the aspect of MHA, plus the concept of “achieving your dreams” that’s inspirational in more ways than I can count.
+This is the aspect of MHA, plus the concept of “achieving your dreams”, that’s

 10. Kenichi: The Mightiest Disciple